Anti-social driving

 ACT Policing proactively target burnout and anti-social driving ‘blackspots’ using an intelligence-led policing approach.

 We urge members of the public to come forward with information about anti-social driving activities so patrols can target areas appropriately.
 Call 131 444 if you see it occurring or Crime Stoppers on 1800 333 000 in you have information about anti-social driving.
+The Dangerous Driving report is an online reporting mechanism for members of the public to submit video and photographic evidence of driving offences they have witnessed on ACT roads.

 You can also report information about illegal traffic related activity via the Crime Stoppers ACT online form and selecting “Traffic Offence”.
 The information you provide will be recorded within Australian Federal Police systems and assist us in targeting offending vehicle/s, associated persons and traffic hot spots.